Extreme Networks Switching Commands

-Some of my most visited posts seem to be on brocade switching config, so I decided to put together our standard list of commands for some Extreme Networks switches we use.
-These commands can be used on the b5, c5, K series, 7100 series, and S Series Extreme Networks switches.
+Some of my most visited posts seem to be on brocade switching configuration/commands, so I decided to put together our standard list of commands for some Extreme Networks switches we use.
+These commands can be used on the B5, C5, K series, 7100 series, and S Series Extreme Networks switches.
+These switches run the EOS network operating system.
+Extreme networks product line moving forward will be purely EXOS (ExtremeXOS operating system).
+Therefore the following commands will become legacy, but are still very useful to know since some of the EOS product line hasn’t reached EOL.
 Some commands are self explanatory, but for other’s I added a short description.

 This command sets the vlan for the management ip set on the switch.